-- You will go to the Breast Imaging Center at Moores Cancer Center
+- On the morning of your scheduled surgery, you will be asked to go to the Breast Imaging Center at Moores Cancer Center

 - A small amount of local anesthetic is infused into the area

 - The localization device is then secured to the skin with tape, and you are escorted to the surgical area